vasilislenis/G-Anchor/README.md

 # G-Anchor: A novel approach for cross-species comparison
 -----------------------------------------------------------
-G-Anchor is a novel approach for large genomes comparison exploiding highly conserved sequences as evolutionary-stable "anchors".
+G-Anchor is a novel approach for large genomes comparison exploiting highly conserved sequences as evolutionary-stable "anchors".
 The pipeline maps a newly sequenced genome (assembled in scaffolds) on a reference genome in a fast way and without the need of a super computer.
 Instead of aligning the whole reference genome against the scaffolds of the target genome, it maps the Highly Conserved Elements (HCE) up to the target scaffolds and uses them as anchor points in order to put the scaffolds in the right order.

 ### Availability: